zoltanradics/cuez-timings/README.md

-## Zoltan Radics's Svelte homework for Cuez.
+## Zoltan Radics's homework for Cuez.

 Everything you need to build a Svelte project, powered by [`sv`](https://github.com/sveltejs/cli).